2025 Argentine legislative election: Reactions

-Former President Mauricio Macri congratulated Milei and said that Argentines chose to "renew hopes" for the country.
+Former President Mauricio Macri congratulated Milei, and said that Argentines chose to "renew hopes" for the country.
 US President Donald Trump congratulated Milei for his "crushing victory", adding that the Argentine people had justified the US' trust and support in Milei.
-Secretary of the Treasury Scott Bessent also congratulated Milei and highlighted Argentina as a "vital ally" in Latin America.
+Secretary of the Treasury Scott Bessent also congratulated Milei, and highlighted Argentina as a "vital ally" in Latin America.

 Israeli Prime Minister Benjamin Netanyahu expressed his "warmest congratulations" to Argentines and President Milei for his "extraordinary victory".
-Paraguayan President Santiago Peña expressed his satisfaction with Milei's victory and congratulated the Argentine people.
-Bolivian President-elect Rodrigo Paz Pereira congratulated Milei, saying that his victory confirmed "Argentine citizens' support for his leadership" and that he looked forward to strengthening relations between both countries.
-Hungarian Prime Minister Viktor Orbán congratulated Milei and said that they "share a deep respect for freedom and sovereignty", and called Milei a "true patriot".
+Paraguayan President Santiago Peña expressed his satisfaction with Milei's victory, and congratulated the Argentine people.
+Bolivian President-elect Rodrigo Paz congratulated Milei, saying that his victory confirmed "Argentine citizens' support for his leadership", and that he looked forward to strengthening relations between both countries.
+Hungarian Prime Minister Viktor Orbán congratulated Milei, and said that they "share a deep respect for freedom and sovereignty", and called Milei a "true patriot".
 Italian Prime Minister Giorgia Meloni sent her congratulations to the Argentine people and Milei, to whom she referred as a "great friend".

 Colombian President Gustavo Petro, a critic of president Milei, posted on X (formerly Twitter) that "progressivism had won in Argentina", which unleashed a wave of criticism from media and opposition politicians labelling his posts a fabrication.
 Ukrainian President Volodymyr Zelenskyy called Milei to congratulate him for his victory.
-Zelenskyy also invited Milei to visit Ukraine and said that both countries have shared projects and interests.
+Zelenskyy also invited Milei to visit Ukraine, and said that both countries have shared projects and interests.